getfluxly (Python)

 All options mirror the Node SDK so that observability across SDKs uses one mental model.

 Retry-After is honored.
-Each batch carries a unique X-Idempotency-Key that survives retries. ±25% jitter on exponential backoff.
+Each batch carries a unique X-Idempotency-Key that survives retries.
+Retries apply to 408, 425, 429, and 5xx responses with exponential backoff and ±25% jitter.

 Errors